 The step cover movement is powered by air pressure from the air brake/horn system.
-If system air pressure drops below 60 psi (shown on gauge in lower center of instrument panel), the step will not operate properly.
-If system pressure is insufficient to retract step, use the Manual Air Release Valve as described below.
+If system air pressure drops below 60 psi (shown on gauge in lower center of instrument panel), the step cover will not operate properly.
+If the air pressure is too low to retract step, use the Emergency Air Release Valve as described below.